Skip to Content

 Trakehner

 The Trakehner horse is credited with being one of the earliest warmblood breeds.
-They developed in the 18th century because of the need for a cavalry mount that was fast and lighter than the traditional heavy and big-boned horses of the times.
+They developed in the 18th century because of the need for a cavalry mount that was faster and lighter than the traditional heavy and big-boned horses of the times.

 The horses, though, not only needed to be fast, but they had to be strong enough to carry knights wearing heavy armor or pull a plow if required.
 Thus the Trakehner warmblood was created to meet these needs.